lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Bagelwrecker** _(07-Oct-18 04:39 PM)_

-> Seth runs into the ship and put the girl down in his quarters
+_Seth runs into the ship and puts Jessica down in his quarters._

 **WatchfulDrake** _(07-Oct-18 04:39 PM)_

-> hector follows them to chomsky
+_Hector taps the coordinates he was sent to be given a big yellow MMORPG arrow that points towards Chomsky's location.
+He follows the arrow, getting annoyed by how occasionally the arrow would lead him directly into a wall._

 **Zander** _(07-Oct-18 04:39 PM)_

-> Iris and Emmett make it to the ship.
+_Iris and Emmett make it to the ship in one piece._

 **Jelsafan0** _(07-Oct-18 04:39 PM)_

-> the girl turns in her sleep.
+_`Jessica`: Jessica turns in her sleep, none the wiser about where she is._

 **PlasmaPerson** _(07-Oct-18 04:39 PM)_

-> ugh....my shoulder.
+_Chomsky pulls his head away from his shoulder as Hector comes closer to him._

+> Ugh.... my shoulder...
 I've been shot.

 **Zander** _(07-Oct-18 04:39 PM)_

+_Emmett watches out of window as a bright red flare is shot towards the sky from the dam's location._

-> Is that a distress signal?
+> Is that a distress signal?!

 **WatchfulDrake** _(07-Oct-18 04:39 PM)_

 > That's a lot of blood.
-I could probably fix it though
+I could probably fix it though...

+_Hector digs into his bag, looking for tools to patchwork Chomsky's bullet wound with._

 **Bagelwrecker** _(07-Oct-18 04:39 PM)_

-> Fuck what the hell are we going to do.
+> Fuck, what the hell are we going to do?!

+_Seth paces around, trying to scheme up something on the fly._

 **Platinum_Pathos** _(07-Oct-18 04:39 PM)_

+_Danny drops the bag of food on the floor near the hatch and taps Emmett's shoulder._

-> Hey Emmett, I tried to contact you, did you lose your com?
+> Hey Emmett, I tried to contact you, did you lose your comms watch?

 **Bagelwrecker** _(07-Oct-18 04:40 PM)_

+_Seth looks at his akimbo laster blasters._

-> These pistols aren't gonna do shit.
+> These pistols aren't gonna do shit...

 **Zander** _(07-Oct-18 04:40 PM)_

-t!8ball Do the Llamanians shoot at the ship?
+t!8ball Do the Llamanians shoot at the ship with artillery?

 **Tatsumaki** _(07-Oct-18 04:40 PM)_

-> 🎱 | Yes,
+🎱 | Yes, Zander.
-> Zander
-> .

-**RPretribution** _(07-Oct-18 04:40 PM)_

-> @ProfessorTree
-> chase has a daughter now

 **Bagelwrecker** _(07-Oct-18 04:40 PM)_

+_The ship rumbles as it's pelted with plasma blasts of various sizes and intensities._

 > FUC-KK